adaOctopus/haskell-deepdive--/README.md

 I am learning Haskell to build smart contracts on Cardano using Plutus & Plutarch which are built on top of Haskell Not to build Haskell projects.
-For my purposes after completing all 18 chapters which are essential to building on Plutus The rest of the book will be just about reading and becoming familiar `Here the final chapters I will focus on`
+For my purposes after completing all 18 chapters which are essential to building on Plutus The rest of the book will be just about reading and becoming familiar<br/>
+`Here the final chapters I will focus on`
 1. Foldable - Chapter 20
 2. Traversable - Chapter 21